Picture this: You’re living your life and doing everything you need to do.

 Hi, I’m Dr. Kimberly Horn!

-I am a professor, research psychologist, and author passionate about understanding what makes our lives healthier and happier.
+I am a long-time professor, research psychologist, and author passionate about understanding what makes our lives healthier and happier.

 Read my first book!